 In one respect Kripke's discussion is, perhaps, a bit misleading.
-The reader may get the impression that the phenomenon of non-termination can only happen for certain choices of the repertoire of propositional connectives, like the Sheffer stroke.
+The reader may get the impression that the phenomenon of nontermination can only happen for certain choices of the repertoire of propositional connectives, like the Sheffer stroke.
 This is not so.
-We show that, for every expressively complete choice of connectives, one can find paraphrases that allow non-terminating reduction sequences and we can find paraphrases that give us terminating reduction systems.
+We show that, for every expressively complete choice of connectives, one can find paraphrases that allow nonterminating reduction sequences and we can find paraphrases that give us terminating reduction systems.

 The main aim of this paper is to provide a reasonably complete picture of the syntactic side of description elimination systems for predicate logic, in particular with respect to termination aspects of the elimination process.
-More specifically, we show the following five facts, the first four of which concern a language with to consider these formulations just as suggestive at this stage.
+More specifically, we show the following five facts, the first four of which concern a language with scope ambiguous description terms for which a schematic paraphrase A[P, Q] for $P(\imath x Qx)$ that is equivalent to Russell's paraphrase has been fixed:

-&lt;sup>4We have the further possibility to fix an elimination strategy like the narrow-scope convention.
-A concrete example of non-termination of description elimination will be given on page 14.
+&lt;sup>4 We have the further possibility to fix an elimination strategy like the narrow-scope convention.

+&lt;sup>5 A concrete example of nontermination of description elimination will be given on Page 380.